 Our team members and health care providers are required to wash their hands often, keeping themselves and you safe.

 Myth: I should avoid the ER at all costs.

 Fact: If you’re having a medical emergency, the ER is the best place to get treatment in a timely manner.

 When you or a loved one is having a medical emergency, timely treatment matters to potentially save a life.
 The ER is where you should go to get prompt care for critical or life-threatening medical problems — even during a pandemic.
 It’s open 24 hours a day, seven days a week, and all AdventHealth ERs have taken extra safety measures to address your emergency and keep you safe from getting sick.

 Call 911 or go directly to the ER if you or a loved one has any of these medical emergencies:

 - Difficulty breathing

 - Severe injury like a broken bone, burns or a large wound

 - Vomiting or coughing up blood

 You should also seek emergency care if you think you or a loved one is experiencing life-threatening COVID-19 symptoms.
-According to the Centers for Disease Control and Prevention
+According to the Centers for Disease Control and Prevention (CDC), these symptoms include: